weaveworks/weave-gitops-private/docs/adrs/0008-http-responses-from-apis-with-entitlements.md

 JWT that contains the entitlement is considered valid by the JWT signature mechanism.

+To do this, the `exp` claim should not be used as the `licenced until` date, otherwise anything that parses the entitlement after it has expired (but while we continue to allow it to work), has to explicitly ignore the "expired" error when validating, this also means that we can set an `exp` date on an entitlement if we want to, and not alter the error handling for projects.

+## API call responses

 There are four possible entitlement states when an API is processing a request:

  * Entitlement is valid, and has not expired, and the feature is "entitled"
- * Entitlement is valid, but has expired, and the the feature is "entitled"
+ * Entitlement is valid, but has expired, and the feature is "entitled"
  * Entitlement is valid, and has not expired, but the feature is not "entitled"
  * Entitlement is "invalid", perhaps the secret is corrupted in the cluster